 INFJs and ENFJs may have difficulty accepting new situations since they tend to seek consistency and routine.
 They should work to reorient their thinking, focus on the positive aspects of change, and create a new plan or schedule.

-INFJs and ENFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFJ and ENFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFJs and ENFJs should appreciate and affirm one another in times of stress, though INFJs should remember to take time alone when needed.

-INFJs and ENFJs can encourage and motivate each other in their personal and professional lives.
+INFJ and ENFJ types can encourage and motivate each other in their personal and professional lives.

 INFJs can encourage ENFJs by acknowledging their value and helping them to feel cherished.